 Access control system

-An access control system is a security framework designed to regulate and restrict which authenticated entities—users, devices, or applications—can interact with specific resources within an organization.
-As a core component of Identity & Access Management (IAM), it combines authentication protocols that verify an entity's identity with authorization mechanisms that determine what actions and data that entity is permitted to access, modify, or delete.
+An access control system is a security framework designed to regulate which authenticated entities—users, devices, or applications—can interact with specific resources within an organization.
+As a core component of Identity & Access Management (IAM), it combines authentication (verifying an entity's identity) with authorization (determining what actions that entity is permitted to perform).
+The system enforces the principle of least privilege, ensuring that each entity receives only the minimum permissions necessary to fulfill its role.